davidji99/terraform-provider-herokux/docs/resources/privatelink.md

 ## Import

-An existing privatelink can be imported using the addon UUID.
+An existing privatelink can be imported using the Heroku Redis, Postgres, or Kafka addon UUID.

 For example:

 ```shell script
 $ terraform import herokux_privatelink.foobar <ADDON_UUID>
 ```